Outreach Programs and Station Visitors

 Roanoke Fire-EMS is committed to the health and safety of our personnel, community and our patients.
 In a proactive effort to limit the spread of the Coronavirus (COVID-19) our department will begin temporary changes that will affect our every day operations.

-• Public Events/Parades are not permitted- While we are not able to be there physically, we would love to be with you virtually.
+• Special Event Celebrations- While we are not able to be there physically, we would love to be with you virtually.
 You can request a personalized video shout out of our firefighters for your special event.
 You must fill out a form located at the bottom of this page under the "quick links" section called "Request a Shout Out".

-• Conducting Virtual Child Safety Seat Installations- Our partners with Carilion Children's have made virtual car seat assistance available for those needing help, reach out to Jill Lucas Drakeford, Community Health Educator and a National Certified Car Seat Technician at (540) 981-8075 or firstname.lastname@example.org.
+• Conducting Virtual Child Safety Seat Installations- Our partners with Carilion Children's for those who need a car seat installed, reach out to Jill Lucas Drakeford, Community Health Educator and a National Certified Car Seat Technician at (540) 981-8075 or email@example.com.

 Fire/EMS Reports and Permits

 The Roanoke Fire-EMS Administration Office, located at 713 3rd St SW 24016, is now open to the public.
 While our administrative services, such as fire/ems reports, permits, etc. are now available in-person at our office, we still encourage use of our online services listed below.
 Some reports require in-person pick up, in these instances we ask that you set up a meeting with our administration so we can have paper work ready for you upon arrival, call (540-853-2327) to set up a time to come in.
 In addition, we ask that those who enter our building adhere to VDH and CDC guidelines for public spaces.